Welcome to Agility1st

 His other interests outside of agility are watching and analysing almost any sports, understanding sport science and how it can be applied to his own agility training/ he also spends time following his favourite football team.

-Mark’s agility history goes back over 20 years.
-Highlights of his agility career include; making his dog Kodi (Bekkis Carbon Copy) up to Agility Champion, winning the Crufts Championship class in 2010 and representing Team GB at the European Open.
+Mark’s agility history goes back over 30 years.
+Highlights of his agility career include; making his dog Kodi (Bekkis Carbon Copy) up to Agility Champion, runners up at Olympia, winning the Crufts Championship class in 2010 and representing Team GB at the European Open.

 In his professional life Mark works for an Energy Company managing a wide portfolio of business and people related projects.
 Business & Personal development are of particular interest to Mark, subjects that he carries through into his sporting interests.
-Mark has used this knowledge, enthusiasm and experience to develop with Steve Agility1st’s high quality agility training and coaching programme.
-Mark lives Nottinghamshire with his wife Karen their five Border Collies and a Jack Russell X and two Japanese Chin’s.
+Mark has used this knowledge, enthusiasm and experience to develop with Steve Agility1st’s high quality training and coaching programmes.
+Mark lives Nottinghamshire with his wife Karen their four Border Collies and a Jack Russell X.